vectorgrp/sil-kit/docs/usage/utilities.rst

    *  -  Abstract
-      -  The SystemMonitor visualizes the states of the participants of an Integration Bus simulation.
+      -  The SystemMonitor visualizes the states of the participants of an SilKit simulation.
    *  -  Source location
-      -  ``Utilities/IbSystemMonitor``
+      -  ``Utilities/SilKitSystemMonitor``
    *  -  Requirements
-      -  Requires a running IbRegistry to connect to.
+      -  Requires a running SilKitRegistry to connect to.
    *  -  Parameters
       -  -v, --version                           Get version info.
-         -h, --help                              Show the help of the IbSystemMonitor.
+         -h, --help                              Show the help of the SilKitSystemMonitor.
-         -u, --connect-uri <vibUri>              The registry URI to connect to.
-Defaults to 'vib://localhost:8500'.
+         -u, --connect-uri <silkitUri>              The registry URI to connect to.
+Defaults to 'silkit://localhost:8500'.
          -n, --name <participantName>            The participant name used to take part in the simulation.
 Defaults to 'SystemController'.
          -c, --configuration  <configuration>    Path and filename of the Participant configuration YAML or JSON file.
 Note that the format was changed in v3.6.11.